 Chateau Thieuly History, Overview

 While Chateau Thieuley has been an established vineyard for quite a while, the modern era for the large estate begins in 1950, when it was purchased by Andre Courselle.
 In 1972, his son, Francis Courselle took over managing the estate.

 He was followed in turn by his two daughters, Sylvie Courselle and Marie Courselle, who own and are responsible for managing Chateau Thieuley today.
 The Courselle sisters share responsibilities with Sylvie Courselle running the business side of the estate while Marie Courselle looks after the wine making and vineyard management for the estate.

 Chateau Thieuley has certainly changed dramatically since it was first purchased in 1950.
 At the time, only 6 hectares were under vine.
 The estate is now a massive 83 hectare vineyard.
-Today, the produce both red and white wine, but that was not always the case for Chateau Thieuley.
-They began adding red wine grapes for the first time to their vineyards in 1972.
+Today, the produce both red and white wine, but that was not always the case at Chateau Thieuley.
+TIn fact, they only began planting red wine grape varieties for the first time to their vineyards in 1972.

 Chateau Thieuly Vineyards, Terroir, Grapes, Winemaking

 The 83 hectare vineyard has 42 hectares planted to red wine grape varieties, 70% Merlot, 14% Cabernet Sauvignon, 14% Cabernet Franc and 2% Petit Verdot.
 They maintain 41 hectares of vines planted to 50% Semillon, 35% Sauvignon Blanc and 15% Sauvignon Gris for the production of white wine grapes.